-In this study, we also discuss the concept of "set point" in determining the data production steps, where sensitive information leakage and utility of the data are balanced (Fig. 1).
-Setting a "set point" is possible by systematic genotyping and quantification of information.
-Although it is obvious that any DNA read contains variants, it is not trivial to understand the amount and the quality of sequencing to do accurate genotyping.
-Moreoever, we showed that genotyping accuracy of a functional genomics sample and the ability to link individuals to the databases using the same sample are not necessarily correlated.
+In this manuscript, we also discuss the concept of a set point in determining the data production steps, where sensitive information leakage and utility of the data are balanced (Fig. 1).
+Setting a set point is possible by systematic genotyping and quantification of information.
+Although it is obvious that any DNA read contains variants, it is not trivial to understand the amount and the quality of sequencing to perform accurate genotyping.
+Moreover, we showed that genotyping accuracy of a functional genomics sample and the ability to link individuals to the databases using the same sample are not necessarily correlated.
 It is easier to link individuals to the databases and infer their complete variant sets than genotyping a sample with accuracy and minimal false discovery.
-For example, complete set of variants from HeLa's genome may not be obtained by genotyping HeLa BAM files from functional genomic experiments.
-However, using only a small number of reads from the same BAM files accurate linking attacks are plausable.
+For example, a complete set of variants from HeLas genome may not be obtained by genotyping HeLa BAM files from functional genomic experiments.
+However, using only a small number of reads from the same BAM files, accurate linking attacks are plausible.
 That is, noisy and incomplete genotyping from partial sequencing experiments can serve as strong quasi-identifiers, which is not straightforward to predict at first.
-Nevertheless, policies governing public sharing of HeLa genome vs. HeLa functional genomics reads is ad-hoc and contradictory.
-Therefore, it is essential to quantify the information in samples and set the "set point" accurately.
-On the other hand, functional genomics experiments advanced our undertsanding of health and disease by revealing function of the genome under different conditions.
-The quantification, analysis and the interpretation of functional genomics data are still an evolving field, hence extensive public sharing of functional genomics data accelerate collaborative research and reproducibility by removing the complexities associated with data accession procedures.
+Nevertheless, policies governing the public sharing of HeLa genome versus HeLa functional genomics reads is ad-hoc and contradictory.
+Therefore, it is essential to quantify the information in samples and determine the set point accurately.
+Importantly, functional genomics experiments advance our understanding of health and disease by revealing functions of the genome under different conditions.
+The quantification, analysis, and interpretation of functional genomics data is still an evolving field; hence, extensive public sharing of functional genomics data will accelerate collaborative research and reproducibility by removing the complexities associated with data accession procedures.

-The increasing incentive to share data for the advancement of biomedical research and the correlated increrasing privacy concerns have led researchers to look for more complex solutions to overcome the bottleneck between data-sharing and privacy preserving means.
-Solutions such as differential privacy has been proposed [?, ?, ?].
-It has shown that retriving summary information from private statistical databases without revealing some amount of individuals' information is impossible [?].
-Furthermore, entire database can be inferred by using a small number of queries.
-Differential privacy ensures a high level of privacy such that adversary retrieves similar result with and without the addition of the individual's data to the database by adding perturbations or noise to the queries [?].
+The increasing incentive to share data for the advancement of biomedical research and the corresponding increasing privacy concerns have led researchers to look for more complex solutions to overcome the bottleneck between data-sharing and privacy preserving means.
+Solutions such as differential privacy have been proposed [?, ?, ?].
+Studies have shown that retrieving summary information from private statistical databases without revealing some amount of an individuals information is impossible [?].
 We further studied if the concept of differential privacy can be utilized to create leakage-free raw functional genomics data (see SI Methods).
-Although such concept is useful for sharing summary statistics of functional genomics data from multiple individuals, it is conceptually hard to apply to the raw mapped read sharing from functional genomics experiments taken from a single individual.
-While further research will be fruitful on how to extract useful information from genomics data that are noised and perturbed, we envision there will be more applications of privacy concepts such as differential privacy in genomics data sharing such as releasing population based genotype-phenotype data [36, ?].
+Furthermore, an entire database can be inferred by using a small number of queries.
+Differential privacy ensures a high level of privacy such that an adversary retrieves a similar result with or without the addition of the individuals data to the database by adding perturbations or noise to the queries [?].
+We further studied if the concept of differential privacy can be utilized to create leakage-free raw functional genomics data (see SI Methods).
+Although such a concept is useful for sharing summary statistics of functional genomics data from multiple individuals, it is conceptually hard to apply to the raw mapped read sharing from functional genomics experiments taken from a single individual.
+Although further research will be fruitful on how to extract useful information from genomics data that are noisy and perturbed, we envision there will be more applications of privacy concepts like differential privacy in genomics data sharing such as releasing population-based genotype-phenotype data [36, ?].